Roxxik/TeOS/README.md

 # Longer-term goals
 - Disk Access / Filesystem
 - maybe networking
-- graphics
+- move stuff out of kernel-land
+- (graphics) not a first-class target
 - (multitasking)
-- move stuff out of kernel land

 - build the tool chain for my TeOs so that i can start developing on it